-\textbf{Speculative Decoding:} Speculative decoding (SD) \citep{first_spec} was proposed to accelerate LLM inference.
-Build upon this framework, many works focus on tree-based SD to improve token acceptance.
-For example, SpecInfer \citep{specinfer} and Medusa \citep{medusa} generate multiple candidate tokens at each step, organizing them into a tree structure to enable parallel verification.
-Some works proposed leveraging contextual information to improve the quality of draft tokens by context-aware SD.
-EAGLE \citep{eagle} predicts feature sequences of draft tokens by leveraging the hidden states from the base model as input and applies tree-based decoding in the construction of the draft token tree.
-GLIDE and CAPE \citep{GLIDEandCAPE} utilize the KV cache of the base model to predict draft tokens and dynamically adjust the number of draft tokens based on confidence scores.
-Besides, EAGLE-2 \citep{eagle2} and OPT-Tree \citep{opt-tree} dynamically construct draft trees based on accumulated confidence scores from the draft model, enabling context-aware and adaptive tree structures that improve both efficiency and generation accuracy. \textit{However, the above works focused on centralized inference scenarios, which cannot be directly applied to distributed inference at network edge.}
+\textbf{Speculative Decoding:} Speculative decoding (SD) \cite{first_spec} was proposed to accelerate LLM decoding.
+Built upon this framework, many works focus on tree-based SD to improve token acceptance.
+For example, SpecInfer \cite{specinfer} and Medusa \cite{medusa} generate multiple candidate tokens at each step, organizing them into a tree structure to enable parallel verification.
+More recent works leveraged contextual information to improve the quality of draft tokens by \emph{context-aware SD}.
+EAGLE \cite{eagle} predicts feature sequence of draft tokens by leveraging the hidden states from the base model and applies tree-attention when constructing the draft tree.
+GLIDE and CAPE \cite{GLIDEandCAPE} utilized the KV cache of the base model to predict draft tokens and dynamically adjust the number of draft tokens.
+Besides, EAGLE-2 \cite{eagle2} and OPT-Tree \cite{opt-tree} dynamically construct draft trees based on accumulated confidence scores from the draft model, enabling adaptive tree structures that improve both efficiency and draft accuracy. \emph{However, directly deploying these methods in distributed edge scenarios without customized computation/communication scheduling results in suboptimal performance.}